 What's the best financial advice your father ever gave you?
-In honor of Father's Day, we asked our readers to send us their dads' money tips and got some great advice.
+In honor of Father's Day, Bankrate asked readers for their dads' best money tips.
+We got some great advice.

 Dad always said, "Count your pennies and your dollars will take care of themselves."

 "Don't pay someone to do a job for you if you have the skill to do it yourself."

 "Save a little, spend a little; you'll always have a little."